careerbuilder/DataScienceAPIDocumentation/PlaceAutocomplete.md

 to validate user input and retrieve geographic information.
 Please refer to [Google's documentation](https://developers.google.com/places/web-service/autocomplete) for information about this service.

+NOTE: Aside from autocompleting user input, the Place Autocomplete is also the Google Geo service to use for validating or normalizing non-street address location types, such as cities or zip codes.

 ## Session Tokens and Usage Example

 All requests require a UUID session token.
 Session tokens are used by Google to group multiple